blend-tea/ollvm-rust-project/README.md

+# ollvm for Rust

+This repository is patched version for [Hikari](https://github.com/61bcdefg/Hikari-LLVM15)

-# Rust's fork of LLVM
+## Rust's fork of LLVM

 This repository is a Rust-specific fork of LLVM.
 This is used as a submodule in the https://github.com/rust-lang/rust repository.
 The Rust repository is always